Graduate Department of Sociology

 Master's Degree

-A minimum of thirty-three semester hours is required, with at least twenty-one hours on a letter-grade basis in graduate level courses in the Department of Sociology.
-Students must satisfactorily complete the following list of required courses and have their master's paper approved by their supervisory committee.
+A minimum of thirty-four semester hours is required, with at least twenty-one hours on a letter-grade basis in graduate level courses in the Department of Sociology.
+Students must satisfactorily complete the following list of required courses and have their qualifying research paper approved by their supervisory committee.
 Required courses are as follows:

 SYA 5305 Introduction to Quantitative Research Methods (3)